 Hi, Tannia here, there’s nothing more exciting to me than a hall full of all my fave vintage clothing shops, online stores, collectors and crafters.
 So I wanted to create an event where this could be possible!
 The ultimate vintage clothing and craft lovers shopping haven!

 I started the first market when I moved to Dunedin in 2013.
 I saw ID Dunedin Fashion Week was coming up which is advertised as celebrating Dunedin’s distinct style, fashion identity and industry.
-I thought the vintage clothing scene is a big part of that, so I started rounding up shops that would be interested and it just grew from there.
+I thought the vintage clothing scene is a big part of that, so I started rounding up shops and collectors that would be interested and it just grew from there.